This trail begins at SS Mary’s and Anne’s North Cathedral.

 In January 1920, Local Government elections were held in Cork City, and Sinn Fein got the opportunity of dominating local councils.
 Tomás was elected by the people of his Ward, N-W No. 3 and from his elected peers, was selected to be the Lord Mayor of Cork City.

-In the house at the time were Mrs MacCurtain and her 5 children, plus her brother (James Walsh) 3 sisters, 2 nieces and a nephew, and elderly Mrs Walsh.
+In the house at the time were Mrs MacCurtain and her five children, plus her brother (James Walsh) three sisters, two nieces and a nephew, and elderly Mrs Walsh.
 Tomas died from shock and haemorrhage caused by bullet wounds, and passed away after receiving the Last Rites.

 Such was public reaction, that the funeral on Monday 22 March, from the North Cathedral was very large.
 He is laid to rest in St Finbarr’s Church graveyard, in a plot facing the main gate.